CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

     ![Computer name is set to aml-compute-cpu.
 The minimum number of nodes is set to zero.
 The maximum number of nodes is set to four.
 The create button is highlighted.](../media/SHC5.5.1.png)

 10. On the Review page, select `Submit training job` **(1)**  to kick off the Automated ML experiment run.
-If this is the first time you are launching an experiment run in the Azure Machine Learning workspace, the total experiment time will be longer than the `training job time` we have set.
+If this is the first time you are launching an experiment run in the Azure Machine Learning workspace, the total experiment time will be longer than the `training job time` that we have set.
 This is because of the time needed to start the Compute Cluster and deploy the container images required to execute.

     ![Validation is selected as the machine learning task type for the experiment.
 The View additional configuration settings link is highlighted. ](../media/inn4.png)